San Francisco County and city assistance programs.

 SHANTI – This not for profit provides comprehensive services to individuals living with breast cancer or HIV/AIDS or to enhance their quality of life and health.
 730 Polk Street, San Francisco, California 94109 (415) 674-4700.

 Water bill assistance and savings - Low income customers can receive discounts, free water conservation measures, and cash assistance to pay their water bills in a crisis.
 The goal is to prevent the shut off of service.
-Learn more on available programs.
+Learn more on available water assistance programs in San Francisco.

 Help find a job and career resources